Session 1: What happened on 7th July, 2005 (“7/7”)?

 7/7 was a significant event with a heavy loss of life and widespread injuries.
 It was the first time that British citizens targeted their compatriots on their own soil without warning and completely randomly.
 Those killed were people like you and me.
 Introduce Miriam Hyman.

-- Students will begin to consider the consequences of 7/7
+- Begin to consider the consequences of 7/7

-- Students will produce a summary of what they already know about 7/7
+- Summarise what they already know about 7/7

-- Students will start to record the consequences of 7/7 in their books
+- Start to record the consequences of 7/7

 NB There is a lot to pack into this session.
 You’ll need to keep it moving!